 Sunday, December 2, 2018, at 7:30 pm in the Concert Hall

-The largest number of UI School of Music faculty will appear on stage at Concert Hall to perform as soloist in this program of new music.
 A new work by featured guest composer Zae Munn together with works by composers David Gompper and John Adams are programmed.
-Faculty performers will be Christine Rutledge, violist, Courtney Miller, oboist, Volkan Orhon, double bassist, Jorge Montilla, clarinetist, and David Gompper, conductor and pianist.
+Faculty performers will be Christine Rutledge, violist, Courtney Miller, oboist, Volkan Orhon, double bassist, and David Gompper, conductor and pianist.
 Zae Munn is Professor of Music at Saint Mary's College in South Bend, Indiana where she teaches theory, composition, digital media in music, and orchestration/arranging.
 She is the Director and Resident Composer of the Summer Composition Intensive at Saint Mary’s College.
 Zae Munn's work Accord for oboe, viola and piano will be performed by Christine Rutledge, Courtney Miller and David Gompper.
-David Gompper's recent work, Bailey's Beads, will be performed by the CNM ensemble with solo bassist Volkan Orhon to whom the work is dedicated.
-John Adam's Gnarley Buttons for clarinet and chamber ensemble will be performed by the ensemble with solo clarinetist Jorge Montillo.
+David Gompper's recent work, Double Bass Concerto, will be performed by the CNM ensemble with solo bassist Volkan Orhon to whom the work is dedicated.
+John Adam's Gnarley Buttons for clarinet and chamber ensemble will be performed by the ensemble with solo clarinetist Michael Norsworthy.

 Jean-François Charles, director